 Don't get me wrong, their software their rules but what irritates me is that after 2 months WHMCS started to insult their customer's intelligence.
 Are you ready for this?
 Here's John from WHMCS team.

 When I read it at first I thought it was another April Fools' Day but it was July.
-How can they say so firmly that hundreds of their customers are not telling the truth?
+How can they say so firmly that hundreds of their own customers are not telling the truth?
 Here you go.

 Pricing page has been updated so that it no longer shows the 3 most expensive tiers.
 They've been replaced with a sexy "Contact us for pricing".
-This way no one can no longer say anything about the 4 digit price increase.
+This way no one can say anything about the 4 digit price increase.
 Big brains at WHMCS!

 They're hiding the most expensive tiers from public view to block out the voices about the crazy price increase we witnessed.
 The increase in fact now stops at "just" 651% but wait a moment!
 There's more.